NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 ## Intro: Jitter, and Our Failures Talking About It

 The whole point of a clock-generator is providing a stable time-base for a synchronous system.
-Beyond than the suite of metrics that characterize *every* class of circuit (power, area, delays, ranges, flexibility, etc.), clock generators really have one unique metric: their timing noise.
+Beyond the the suite of metrics that characterize *every* class of circuit (power, area, delays, ranges, flexibility, etc.), clock generators really have one unique metric: their timing noise.

 Problem is, time and noise are two ideas we have a tough time merging.
 And different classes of digital systems - the circuits *using* the clock - depend on very different quantities which tend to get lumped together under the single term *jitter*.
 There are at least two such quantities (not metrics - altogether different quantities) listed in Table 1 (and a third which is often listed, and rarely useful).